tkgktyk/ForceTouch/README.md

-# Bring Invisible Screen Buttons
+# Touch Pressure/Size Gesture

 ## Introduction
 Android OS reports pressure and/or size of your touch when you tap, press, swipe, and so on.
-You can use special pressure/size value to fire any action, and this project provides interfaces and triggers to do so.
+You can use special pressure/size value to fire any action, and this project provides interface and triggers to do that.
-The trigger works like an extra button on your screen by unique touching.
+The triggers are new gestures by unique touching based on touch pressure/size.

 The special values are